 Shipping companies prefer to service multiple ports along a route, therefore the capacity of all ports along that route will inﬂuence the choice of vessel.

 The initiative is for infrastructure improvements that enable larger vessels access to Australian ports on the east coast.

-In the first instance, options to make better use of existing infrastructure should be considered, such as channel deepening and wharf upgrades to existing ports.
+In the ﬁrst instance, options to make better use of existing infrastructure should be considered, such as channel deepening and wharf upgrades to existing ports.
 These may need to be supported by improved land-side access infrastructure.
-In the longer term, alternative options could also be explored, such as new port developments or transhipment opportunities.
+In the longer term, alternative options could also be explored, such as new port developments or transshipment opportunities.